-At that very instant, Gabe received a call from Special Agent Mason on the satellite phone.
+Gabe received a call from Special Agent Mason on the satellite phone at that very instant.

 “Agent Marecki, we received a tip that a mob hit is in play against Anne Merrick, Officer Merrick’s mother.
 Bring Officer Merrick to my office immediately!”